 We have an experienced management team that includes, among others, Gary Carano, our Chief Executive Officer and the Chairman of the Board, who has more than thirty years of experience in the gaming and hotel industry.
-Previously, Mr. Carano served as President and Chief Operating Officer of Eldorado Resorts LLC, where he was the driving force behind the Company's development and operations in Nevada and Louisiana.
+Mr. Carano was the driving force behind ERI's development and operations in Nevada and Louisiana and ERI's acquisition of MTR Gaming and Circus Reno.
 In addition to Gary Carano, our senior executives have significant experience in the gaming and finance industries.
 Our extensive management experience and unwavering commitment to our team members, guests and equity holders have been the primary drivers of our strategic goals and success.
 We take pride in our reinvestment in our properties and the communities we support along with emphasizing our family-style approach in an effort to build loyalty among our team members and guests.
 We will continue to focus on the future growth and diversification of our company while maintaining our core values and striving for operational excellence.